labdipsco/open-trigger-2input/README.md

 #Open Trigger 2 Serial Inputs

 Trigger Interface for Experiment and Stimulus.
-It works with major Stimulus Presentation Software.
 It can receive two triggers from two usb ports, combine and sends to parallel port.

 Features:
  - Two Usb connection to send trigger simultaneously from two pc.